+Ice Prep covers a lot of items for the serious ice fisherman, and we have a complete list of items to take care of prior to that first ice fishing trip.
 The leaves are starting to fall from the trees of the Upper Midwest and are finding themselves matted on the forest floor.
 The roofs of houses will begin donning a thin white coat every morning, and the defrost on your truck becomes more useful as each day passes.
-Most importantly, water temps fall closer to the magic number that ice-anglers know all too well.
+Most importantly, water temps fall closer to the magic number that ice anglers know all too well.
 However, before I sink new blades into fresh ice, there’s a method to my madness of pre-ice preparation.

 What fall fishing I can do always has some portion of the trip dedicated to winter scouting.
-It starts with simply cruising across the lake with one-eye constantly on the graph, looking for tell-tale signs of differing bottom-hardness, contour changes, or un-marked structure.
+It starts with simply cruising across the lake with one eye constantly on the graph, looking for tell-tale signs of differing bottom hardness, contour changes, or unmarked structure.
 That said, scanning structure is only part of the equation, as fish should be near or already on their first-ice locations.
 Some of the best spots for ice-fishing I’ve found while in the boat, so don’t hesitate to drop a GPS waypoint on anything you see, and then circle back for further exploration.
-It’s far easier to scan multiple locations and depths from open water than from ice with auger in-hand.
+It’s far easier to scan multiple locations and depths from open water than from ice with an auger in hand.

 Rods and Such

-Line is something that I religiously change on at least a yearly basis however.
-Small spools on 500 series reels are notorious for bringing out the worst in memory from your favorite line, and the longer it sits on that tiny spool, tightly coiled and ready to spring, the harder time you’re going to have feathering it down an ice-hole or detecting a strike.
+The line is something that I religiously change on at least a yearly basis, however.
+Small spools on 500 series reels are notorious for bringing out the worst in memory from your favorite line, and the longer it sits on that tiny spool, tightly coiled and ready to spring, the harder time you’re going to have to feather it down an ice-hole or detecting a strike.
 Whatever your line of choice, do yourself a favor and spool up fresh each year.
 The only caveat to that would be braid if you use it, as the advanced fibers in today’s woven lines tend to last a bit longer.

 From here, you’re more prepared than the vast majority of your ice-fishing brethren, and for good reason, first ice can be the best fishing of the year.
 So fill your deer tags, charge the batteries on your auger and ice electronics, and wait until mother nature gives us the icy layer we need to walk on water.